We independently research, test, and recommend the best products; you can learn more about our review process here.

 If you don’t like the screen or you find it hard to read, what good is your fish finder?
 You need to make sure that the display on your fish finder is good enough to meet your needs.

 Everyone has different needs.
-Some people may not mind a smaller screen if it means they get more features in a different area.
-Others might want a larger screen but don’t mind that their fish finder isn’t that portable.
+Some anglers may not mind a smaller screen if it means they get more features in a different area.
+Others might want a larger screen because they don’t need a portable fish finder.

 Let’s break down some of the most important considerations for displays.